DFE-Digital/get-into-teaching-app/app/views/content/blog/the-head-of-science-inspiring-students-in-blackpool.md

 ## How do you bring your passion for science to the classroom?

 For any subject, particularly at secondary, I think it’s important to show students how the subject is relevant to their everyday life.
-In Science especially, the discipline outside of school is always evolving and changing.
+In science especially, the discipline outside of school is always evolving and changing.
 I love bringing real life science stories into the classroom so students can have discussions and build knowledge of the world around them.

 ## What are your biggest challenges?